hapax/hapax.github.io/assets/chuzenji.md

 way, ruin *is* beautiful, or at least, arresting in some gropingly analogous way.
-But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, or the second law of thermodynamics, there are many more ways to fall apart than look good.
+But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, or the second law of thermodynamics, there are many more ways to fall apart than to look good.
 Harmony is a vanishing sliver of phase space, and ruin frees matter from the human conceit of order.

 Now, this democratic view suits the parts, the crumbling staircase and the